Financial Economists and Senior Financial Economists

 The Board employs over 300 Ph.D. economists with a wide range of backgrounds, interests, and expertise.
 Researchers at the Board benefit from extensive and unique data resources, state-of-the-art computing facilities, highly trained and motivated research assistants, and active speaker series and workshops.
 More information on our research staff and resources is available at www.federalreserve.gov/research.

 The preferred method of application is through the JOE Network site (https://www.aeaweb.org/joe/listings).
-Candidates should submit their curriculum vitae and one recent research paper, and they should arrange for three letters of reference to be submitted in the JOE Network application.
-Citizenship may be a consideration for some positions, so candidates must indicate their visa status and country of citizenship in the application.
+Candidates should submit their curriculum vitae, job market paper, three letters of reference, and questions regarding citizenship in the JOE application as citizenship may be a consideration for some positions.
 Questions can be addressed to Debbie Flores at EconomistRecruiting@frb.gov.

 The Federal Reserve Board is an equal opportunity employer and is committed to supporting and fostering diversity within the broader research community.